Carts

 Kelley Nose Truck

-Here's the classic Walter T. Kelley "Nose Truck".
+Here's the classic Walter T. Kelley "Nose Truck" designed for beekeeping.
 It requires some kind of bottom board, preferably with some cleats on the end, to act as a pallet.
 It's heavy duty and will haul six FULL supers.
 I did no modifications on it.

 Hope you enjoy the pictures,